What Is a Password Manager? (And Do I Need One?)

 What is a password manager?

-A password manager is a program that securely stores passwords and login information for online accounts.
+A password manager is software that securely stores passwords and login information for online accounts.
 Such a program typically keeps track of usernames and their relevant passwords, but some password managers also offer additional storage options.
 For example, you could potentially store credit cards, bank accounts, addresses, and personal notes.

 If you’re learning how to stay safe online, a password manager could help you take the next step in cybersecurity.
 Most password managers offer encrypted storage for your passwords to help block hackers and prevent malware access.
 You typically use a master password or a biometric signature to access the information contained within your password manager.